1mouse3/liguros-xxx/README.md

 ## usr/src/initramfs ##

-This was a initramfs make for gentoo but looks that I need to change it for this kernel, its for the config I provide but is broken.
+This was a initramfs made for gentoo but looks that I need to change it for this kernel, its for the config I provide but is broken.

 Thank give to those that made some of what in use and/or charge for use in this